-Warning!
 This unit contains mature content and may not be suitable for some students.
 Any student under the age of 16 who would like to enrol in this unit must first complete a Parental Consent Form.

 - Authorial identity

-- Authenticity and post-modernity
+- Copying the copy: authenticity and post-modernity

 - Authorising networks

-- Representing authorial identity
+- Author and authenticity: representing authorial identity

 - Anonymity and pseudonymity

-- Hoaxes, stunts and pranks
+- Hoaxes, pranks and stunts

 This subject was previously known as Writing, Deception and Authenticity.